deriv-com/flutter-chart/docs/contribution.md

 Pull Requests description: When submitting a pull request, provide a clear and concise description of the changes you've made.
 Ensure that your code is well-tested, and include relevant documentation updates, if necessary.

 Documentation: Apart from code contributions, helping improve the documentation is highly valuable.
+Update the documentation and provide clear examples for using the new features or modifications.
+Include explanations of the API, usage scenarios, and any required configurations.
+Illustrate the expected results and provide sample code to help users of the package or other contributors to understand how to integrate the new functionality.
 If you notice areas where the documentation can be enhanced or expanded, feel free to add or edit the documentation of the components.
-In this documentation, there are some general guidelines, to show how we should contribute to the project.

 For contributing to the package please make sure that you follow:

 Plan the Architecture: Consider the best approach for implementing the new features within the existing package architecture.
 Determine if it's necessary to introduce new widgets, data models, or rendering techniques.
 Evaluate the impact on performance, code organization, and maintainability.
 One key factor is to make the Chart to know less about what it is rendering and have a consistent rendering step and depend on abstraction to function.